5 Recommended Books On The Self-Realization Path

-There are many amazing books out there to assist on one’s spiritual journey.
-Though I’m not an avid reader anymore (and slow at that too), there are some books that I have read in the last couple of decades that have stayed with me in their impact.
-Here are five of these books that I would highly recommend for spiritual seekers.
-These books have provided something deep for me – understanding, release, deeper detachment from ego, more.
-I’ll add an excerpt from each book, a quote that was powerful for me, to give you a flavour, if you haven’t already read the books.
+There are many amazing books out there to assist on one’s spiritual journey, especially the self-realization path.
+There are some books that I have read in the last couple of decades that have stayed with me in their impact.
+Here are five of these books.

 This is a huge bestseller in the spiritual book market, and one which has reached further corners of the globe than perhaps any other in the spiritual category, selling millions of copies worldwide, and being translated into over 30 languages.
 Eckhart Tolle, interestingly, is the only living author out of the five books in this post.

 Excerpt: “Don’t look for peace.
 Don’t look for any other state than the one you are in now; otherwise, you will set up inner conflict and unconscious resistance.
 Forgive yourself for not being at peace.
 The moment you completely accept your non-peace, your non-peace becomes transmuted into peace.
 Anything you accept fully will get you there, will take you into peace.
 This is the miracle of surrender.”